openshift-pipelines/pipeline-service/DEVELOPMENT.md

 ### Ingress router pods crashloop - "too many open files"

-Depending on your machine's configuration, the ingress router and ArgoCD pods may crashloop with a "too many open files" error.
+Depending on your machine's configuration, the ingress router and Argo CD pods may crashloop with a "too many open files" error.
 This is likely due to the Linux kernel limiting the number of file watches.

 On Fedora, this can be fixed by adding a `.conf` file to `/etc/sysctl.d/ increasing the number of file watches and instances: